-A BritBox subscription costs £5.99 per month or £59.99 per year.
+You can't sign up to Britbox any more in the UK, though existing users can still pay for the service. subscription costs £5.99 per month or £59.99 per year.
 You're saving almost £12 by signing up for a year, but the monthly rolling deal is more flexible.

 BritBox is the No. 1 way to watch all your favorite British shows from the BBC and ITV.
-And you can watch it easily via Amazon Prime Video Channels (opens in new tab).
+And you can watch it easily via Amazon Prime Video Channels.
 Your subscription, including billing, is handled through your Amazon account, allowing you to watch as much as you want for a single price.

 Is there a BritBox free trial?

 Yes!
 There's a seven-day free trial in both countries.
 So, there's no problem in trying it out and if you don't like it, simply cancel.

 What BritBox subscription plans are there?